rmsds/signal-export/README.md

 ```

 ## Still not working?
 If you **stil** get issues, then we need to do manually decrypt the database.
+It's possible to manually install from source or do it using the [spack package manager](https://github.com/spack/spack).
+### Manually installing from source
 The following should work to get sqlcipher manually installed (from [this](https://stackoverflow.com/a/25132478) StackOverflow answer):
 ```
 sudo apt remove sqlcipher
 ```